You may have been redirected here from www.ke0og.net/training. You’re in the right place!

 Guided Self Study

 Although the book is self study, sometimes it’s helpful to have a guide.
 Out here where I live in Southwestern Colorado, there aren’t very many people, let alone hams!
 That’s why I’ve created this video guide to your self study.
 It’s in convenient chunks—short videos followed by short sections of self study.
 Enough – let’s watch the video!
+As you watch the video, change all references to the second edition to be the third edition.

 Note that this video is available in a variety of resolutions, including HD.